winfsp/cgofuse/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/billziss-gh/cgofuse.svg?label=cross-build)](https://circleci.com/gh/billziss-gh/cgofuse)
 [![GoDoc](https://godoc.org/github.com/billziss-gh/cgofuse/fuse?status.svg)](https://godoc.org/github.com/billziss-gh/cgofuse/fuse)

 Cgofuse is a cross-platform FUSE library for Go.
-It is supported on multiple platforms and and can be ported to any platform that has a FUSE implementation.
+It is supported on multiple platforms and can be ported to any platform that has a FUSE implementation.
 It has [cgo](https://golang.org/cmd/cgo/) and [!cgo](https://github.com/golang/go/wiki/WindowsDLLs) ("nocgo") variants depending on the platform.

 |       |macOS             |FreeBSD<sup>2</sup>|Linux            |Windows<sup>1</sup>|